revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

   ---

-28.Can you list some differences between single `/` slash and double `//` slash in python?
+27. Can you list some differences between single `/` slash and double `//` slash in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- `/` returns float value,It is Float Division
+- `/` returns float value.
+It is a Float Division
-- `//` floor division rounds the result down to the nearest whole number.It is Integer Division
+- `//` floor division rounds the result down to the nearest whole number.
+It is Integer Division

 ```python
 num1 = 5